 Brake light (colour) recognition - EyeSight® can now see and interpret red brake lights to monitor a vehicle ahead and trigger a driver alert.

-Lane Keep Assist - recognises the lines on both sides of the lane and has steering assist controls to keep the driver in the middle of the lane. (only available on the 2018 Subaru XV and 2018 Levorg and WRX (Auto only) currently).
+Lane Keep Assist - recognises the lines on both sides of the lane and has steering assist controls to keep the driver in the middle of the lane. (only available on selected 2018 and 2019 models currently).

 EyeSight® is available on selected Forester models.
 EyeSight® is standard on Outback, Legacy, Impreza, XV, Levorg and WRX (Auto only) models.